JoinColony/colonyNetwork/.github/ISSUE_TEMPLATE.md

-# Prerequisites
+# Prerequisite
-Please answer the following questions for yourself before submitting an issue.

-- [ ] I checked to make sure that this issue has not already been filed
+Please make sure that this issue has not already been filed.
-- [ ] I've asked for help in the **Colony Network Discord** before filing this issue.

 ## Summary
 <!--- Concise overview of the issue. -->